 Educational activities – a vehicle for meeting future recruitment needs?

-This project is looking into how effective the educational activities are and how they can be developed to attract both boys’ and girls’ interest in a career within the water sector.
+In this project, doctoral student Laura Giese is looking into how effective the educational activities are and how they can be developed to attract both boys’ and girls’ interest in a career within the water sector.

 Several major operators in the Swedish water sector have declared that they will have increased recruitment needs within the next ten years.
 At the same time, there is a need for increased awareness of water as an important resource among the general population to manage future challenges such as water scarcity, altered raw water quality, and pollution in the form of pharmaceutical residues and micro plastics.